djangocon/2023.djangocon.eu/_schedule/talks/2022-10-19-15-50-t0-home-on-the-range-with-django-getting.md

 - Assuming each reservation is associated with a Resource, annotate Resources with the most recently ending reservation (similar for most recent starting or longest-ago starting/ending reservation)
 - Multiple ways of saving a model instance with DateTimeRangeField

+*Note: Those examples above which we are unable to cover during the talk can be viewed in the example project GitHub repo which will be provided for the talk*

 Resources (5 min)

 - Django docs
-- The django source code and tests
+- The django source code and tests as references
 - PostgreSQL docs on ranges
-- Example project GitHub repo
+- Example pool-scheduler project GitHub repo
 - Django ranges cheatsheet